Zwanze

-' or ' is a form of humour typical of Brussels.
-It is considered as representative of Brussels identity as Manneken Pis (Menneke-Pis in the local vernacular), the Grand-Place, or the city’s frietkot culture.
+' or ' is a form of folk humour typical of Brussels, Belgium, characterised by sarcastic, ironic, and self-deprecating banter or jesting.
+Rooted in the city's working-class culture and oral tradition, zwanze often involves exaggerated storytelling, practical jokes and expressions, and a deliberate subversion of seriousness.
+It is marked by self-mockery, scepticism towards authority, and a fondness for the surreal.
+By extension, the term refers to a Brussels' way of life.

+Zwanze forms part of Brussels' popular heritage, along with its local dialects, and is considered representative of the city's identity.
+It also reflects a broader cultural attitude associated with Belgium, known as belgitude (French; lit.
+'Belgianness').
+Since 2021, it has been listed as intangible cultural heritage of the Brussels-Capital Region.

 Etymology

-The word zwans derives from the German Schwanz (lit. 'tail'), also used to denote the male genitalia.
-The French zwanze is a francisation of the Brussels Flemish zwans.
-Referring to genitals when speaking of jokes or foolishness is a common phenomenon, as seen in French couillonnades or Brussels Flemish klûteraa.
+The word zwans derives from the German Schwanz, also used to denote the male genitalia.
+The French zwanze is a francisation of the Flemish Brusselian zwans.
+Referring to genitals when speaking of jokes or foolishness is a common phenomenon, as seen in French couillonnades or Flemish Brusselian klûteraa.

 Characteristics

+The statue of Manneken Pis is an example of zwanze.

 In the 19th century and until the Second World War, zwanze was primarily a farce, an exaggeration, or a mystification.
 A zwanzeur (practitioner) would ridicule their audience with solemn seriousness, yet was the last person entitled to laugh at their own jokes.
-It combined exaggeration with absurd linguistic constructions, often blending Flemish dialects and French, and involved self-mockery, summed up in the saying: “Blessed are those who can laugh at themselves, for they will never be laughed out.”
+It combined exaggeration with absurd linguistic reconstructions, often blending Flemish dialects and French, and involved self-mockery, summed up in the saying: "Blessed are those who can laugh at themselves, for they will never be laughed out".